User filed fake trouble tickets to take helpful sysadmin to lunches

 A couple of Wayne's especially clever colleagues had already checked it out, to no avail.
 Which made it Wayne's turn to try a diagnosis.

 “I went to the customer and listened to all he had to tell me,” Wayne recalls.
-“He was really upset and took me long time to calm him down before he told me what I needed to hear.”
+“He was really upset and it took me long time to calm him down before he told me what I needed to hear.”

 Wayne's own observations could find nothing wrong with his colleagues' assessments.
 So he started tracing power lines.